iris-networks/terminal_mcp/docs/user-guides/GETTING_STARTED.md

 # Getting Started with MCP Terminal Server

-This guide will help you get the MCP Terminal Server up and running with both stdio and SSE modes.
+This guide will help you get the MCP Terminal Server up and running with both STDIO and StreamableHTTP transport modes.

 ## Prerequisites